Attacks bring home the importance of BCM strategy

 For LSE, it was the July 7 attacks in London of 2005 that really brought home the importance of having alternative backup sites away from its campus in the heart of the Capital.
 Its location in the heart of London and next to the Royal Courts of Justice puts the university in an area at risk in terms of terrorist threat.

-Therefore, when considering how best to run its data centre operations, Sungard AS was the obvious choice due to its extensive network of fully resilient and secure Technology Centres, which enjoy tri-angulated high bandwidth connectivity for heightened flexibility and robustness.
-The infrastructure allowed LSE to confidently co-locate its data centre operations and backup data away from its own on-site centre.
+Therefore, when considering how best to run its data center operations, Sungard AS was the obvious choice due to its extensive network of fully resilient and secure Technology Centers, which enjoy tri-angulated high bandwidth connectivity for heightened flexibility and robustness.
+The infrastructure allowed LSE to confidently co-locate its data center operations and backup data away from its own on-site center.

-With data at the centre of everything that LSE does, any interruption or loss of information could cripple the organisation and those that work and study there.
+With data at the center of everything that LSE does, any interruption or loss of information could cripple the organization and those that work and study there.

 Using Sungard AS’s electronic Vaulting Solutions, all of LSE’s critical systems and data, which totals over 40 terabytes of data held on 97 servers, remains available to all students and staff, even in the most severe cases of disruption.

 The level of professionalism and expertise we receive from Sungard is outstanding.
-From the initial consultation and planning stages, through to the migration of our data centre and the day-to-day running of our IT systems, Sungard’s people have gone out of their way to understand our organisation, identify our needs and listen to our concerns.
+From the initial consultation and planning stages, through to the migration of our data center and the day-to-day running of our IT systems, Sungard’s people have gone out of their way to understand our organization, identify our needs and listen to our concerns.